MastanSayyad/RevWorkForce/README.md

 ## Methodologies ᵎ!ᵎ

 > [!NOTE]
-> RevWorkForce follows agile practices anf an iterative development approach, where the development cycle is repeated multiple times.
-Each iteration delivers a new release that adds features or refines existing functionality.
+> RevWorkForce follows agile practices and an iterative development approach, where the development cycle is repeated multiple times.
+Each iteration delivers a new release that adds new features or refines existing functionality.

 ### Iterative Incremental Model
 <img width="1566" height="719" alt="image" src="https://github.com/MastanSayyad/RevWorkForce/blob/main/docs/SDLC-Model.png" />